-Homemade ricotta cheese made in an electric pressure cooker is super quick, easy and an extremely yummy way to make ricotta cheese in your very own home – with only 3 ingredients needed!
+Homemade ricotta cheese made in an Instant Pot is super quick, easy and an extremely yummy way to make ricotta cheese in your very own home – with only 3 ingredients needed!
 Printable recipe included.

 Did you know you could make ricotta cheese at home?
 And that it will be super easy and taste better than store bought?
-AND you can make it in your Instant Pot electric pressure cooker?
-No, you’re not pressure cooking it per se, but the pressure cooker makes it that much easier!
+AND you can make it in your Instant Pot?
+No, you're not pressure cooking it per se, but the pressure cooker makes it that much easier!
 Read on for details!

-The ricotta cheese is made using the yogurt function, similar to Homemade Yogurt.
+The ricotta cheese is made using the yogurt function, of course!

-You see, one of my favorite breakfasts is to take a generous scoop of ricotta cheese + a generous scoop of plain Greek yogurt + a liberal swirl of honey and mix it all up.
-Then I top that on whole wheat toast, add some blueberries and drizzle more honey on top.
-It is soooooooooo good. (and something I learned from Jillian Michaels).
+Cami introduced me to this amazing toast topper idea, that I highly suggest you slather all over some Instant Pot Whole Wheat Crusty Bread.
+A generous scoop of ricotta cheese + a generous scoop of plain Greek yogurt + a liberal swirl of honey and mix it all up.
+Smear that on some warm crusty bread, add some blueberries and drizzle more honey on top.
+Wowzer!

-My kids and I also love my sister Cami’s Healthy Banana Ricotta Muffins.
+My kids and I love Cami's Healthy Banana Ricotta Muffins.
 Manicotti is also a favorite around my house, where we use plenty of ricotta cheese for the stuffing.

-You don’t get that option at the grocery store 😉 Now, let’s talk details.
-Follow the simple printable recipe to learn how easy it is to make in a pressure cooker or to adapt to the stovetop.
+Now, let's talk details.
+Follow the simple printable recipe to learn how easy it is to make in a Instant Pot.
 But here are a few things you need to consider or have on hand before you begin.

 *This post contains affiliate links.
 Thank you!

-- This is most easily done with the Instant Pot pressure cooker, or other electric pressure cookers that have the yogurt function. (or you can just boil your milk until it reaches 190 degrees F).
-The Instant Pot makes this easy with a push of the button and does not scorch the bottom, which is why this is our preferred method.
-(And because we are slightly obsessed with pressure cookers).
+- The Instant Pot makes this easy with a push of the button and does not scorch the bottom, which is why this is my preferred method.

 - You will need something to strain the curds from the whey.
 Here are 3 options:

 - Distilled white vinegar can be used in place of the lemon juice.
-We’ve liked the taste and consistency we get with the lemon juice better.
+I like the taste and consistency I get with the lemon juice better.

 - Don’t throw away the whey!
-It can be used as a buttermilk substitute or we’ve recently started using it in place of water in our whole wheat bread.
+It can be used as a buttermilk substitute or I've recently started using it in place of water in our whole wheat bread or this Crusty Bread.